Daphnis nerii: Distribution

 Daphnis nerii is a large hawk-moth found in wide areas of Africa, Asia and Hawaii.
 It is a migratory species, flying to parts of eastern and southern Europe during the summer, particularly Turkey, very occasionally reaching western Europe, including England and can even reach to as far north as Scotland or even Finland.

 Feeding habits

 The adults feed on nectar of a great variety of flowers.
 They have a preference for fragrant species like petunia, jasmine, periwinkle and honeysuckle.
 They are especially active in the twilight time, hovering over the flowers after sunset.

 The caterpillars feed mainly on oleander (Nerium oleander) leaves, a highly toxic plant, to which the caterpillars are immune.
 They also may feed on most other plants of the dogbane family, such as Adenium obesum, Tabernaemontana divaricata and Alstonia scholaris in India.
 They also eat unbloomed flowers of Tabernaemontana divaricata at night.
-In England, where the species is one of the rarest migrant hawk-moths, a larva was discovered feeding on periwinkle Vinca minor.
+In England, where the species is one of the rarest migrant hawk-moths, a larva was discovered in 1885 by a milkman in Castle Street, Portchester, feeding on periwinkle Vinca minor.